"By the word of The LORD were the heavens made; and all the host of them by the breath (Hebrew: ruach, i.e Spirit) of His mouth." (Psalm 33:6).

 Not only did all the offspring (all descendants) of the first humans sin IN Adam, but "all have sinned, and fall short of the glory of God" (Romans 3:23).

-In other words, if we ever have things going on in our hearts and minds that are sin in God's sight, then even before we commit sin, we are sinners.
+In other words, if we ever have things going on in our hearts and minds that are sin in God's sight, then even before we commit sin and become sinners,, we have been sinful, inwardly (James 1:15).

-The Logos ("Word") of God, in whom is life [zoe] (John 1:4) - through whom all things were created (John 1:1-3) - came down from God into the world, took on a human body (John 1:14), and bore our sins - which cause death - in His own body, and died (His body died), and rose again from the dead.
-He possessed life in Himself (John 5:26), and death could not hold Him.
+- came down from God into the world, took on a human body (John 1:14), and bore our sins - which cause death - in His own body, and died (His body died), and He rose again from the dead.

 "Fear not; I am the first and the last: